rose-coste/devdoc-cookbook/README.md

 devdoc-cookbook
 ===============

-a small gift from the DevDoc team to Paul Tomes and the Jolly Good Bakery
+a small gift from the Rackspace DevDoc team to Paul Tomes and the Jolly Good Bakery